ballerina-platform/ballerina-dev-website/learn/user-guide/configurability/defining-configurable-variables.md

 The values of configurable variables would always be a subtype of `anydata`.
 A configurable variable is implicitly `final` and cannot be assigned outside the declaration.
 The static type of the configurable variable is implicitly `readonly`.
 Therefore, it can always be referenced within an isolated function.

-## Supplying Values to Configurable Variables
+## Providing Values to Configurable Variables

 Ballerina supports providing the values for configurable variables through configuration files, command-line arguments, and environment variables.
 The precedence order for retrieving configurable values is as follows.